Alas, Babylon (Playhouse 90)

-"Alas, Babylon" was an American television play broadcast on April 3, 1960, as part of the CBS television series, Playhouse 90.
-It was the fourteenth episode of the fourth season of Playhouse 90.
+"Alas, Babylon" is an American television play broadcast on April 3, 1960, as part of the CBS television series, Playhouse 90.
+It is the thirteenth episode of the fourth season of Playhouse 90.

 Plot

 A nuclear war is triggered when a young Navy pilot accidentally blows up a port in a foreign country during a time of heightened tensions, and the Soviet Union fires its missiles.
 The missiles destroy the American Midwest and most of the eastern United States.

 The story follows residents of a small Florida town and how they react after learning of a massive nuclear attack that has killed 92% of the world's population.

 Production

 Peter Kortner was the producer.
 Robert Stevens was the director.
 David Shaw wrote the teleplay, based on the novel, Alas, Babylon by Pat Frank.

-The cast included Don Murray as Randy Bragg, Barbara Rush as Liz, Kim Hunter as Helen Bragg, Dana Andrews as Mark Bragg, Everett Sloane as Dr. Gunn, Rita Moreno as Rita Herndon, and Burt Reynolds as Ace.

 A copy of Alas, Babylon is preserved at the UCLA Film and Television Archive.
 It was transferred from the original 2-inch master tape at the CBS Media Exchange and was shown on March 28, 2015 as part of the 17th Annual Festival of Preservation.